tomzx/claude-commands/pr-review.md

 ## Output

+Put 🔴/🟢 at the top of the document to indicate the overall status of the review (ready to merge, needs work, etc.)

 When reviewing, write the response to `~/repos/git/shopify-personal-notes/issues/{REPOSITORY}/{PR_NUMBER}/pr-review.md`.

 Indicate the date+time the file was generated in the file header.